TECHNICAL SUPPORT

 Q. I don't like all those zeros that appear in an account which is blank.
 How do I get rid of them?

-A. The zeros display in empty accounts because of the default settings in your spreadsheet program.
+A. The zeros display in empty accounts because of the default settings in EXCEL.
 Your spreadsheet controls how Easy Budget displays the zero values.
 Here's how to change it:

 1. Click on TOOLS